mer-hybris/hadk.sailfishos.org/android.rst

-For the Kernel, some configuration options must be enabled to support ``systemd`` features, and some configuration options must be disabled, because they conflict or block some features of Sailfish OS.
+For the Kernel, some configuration options must be enabled to support ``systemd`` features, and some configuration options must be disabled, because they conflict or block certain features of Sailfish OS.

+*FIXME: CONFIGS_ are in two other places: kernel checker and ``initramfs/init``.
+I suggest we direct them to one of those*

 * **Required Configuration Options**
  * TODO